-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify:

-DDDS, an agency of state government, employs the Support Coordinators who deliver case management for individuals living in a provider-managed waiver residential setting.
+0 Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+0 Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+Specify : DDDS, an agency of state government, employs the Support Coordinators who deliver case management for individuals living in a provider-managed waiver residential setting.
 DDDS also directly provides Day Habilitation.
-DDDS's provision of this service directly is a vestige of the days when the State of Delaware provided all of the direct services for participants with intellectual disabilities before the waiver existed.
-DDDS has continued to downsize the number of participants it provides this service to through natural attrition, so as to avoid disruption to these waiver participants, as many of them have formed strong attachments to the state program over time.

-The DDDS provided settings have not been open for referral since 2014.
-They are also not included on the list of authorized providers on the DDDS website.
-There is sufficient choice and capacity within the set of non-state qualified providers in the waiver provider network, for all services.

-Since the last renewal, DDDS has successfully transitioned all waiver participants that were previously receiving Residential Habilitation, Behavioral Consultation, or Nurse Consultation from DDDS to other qualified waiver providers.

-DDDS continues to move toward closing out state operated Day Habilitation centers as case managers and program staff encourage waiver members to choose another provider besides DDDS at every opportunity.
-Through the processes outlined above, DDDS has reduced the number of waiver participants receiving Day Habilitation services at a state operated day center to less than 70 waiver participants.

-DDDS has identified a target date for closure of state operated Day Habilitation centers by June 2020.
-In the meantime, DDDS continues to ensure the following safeguards are in place:

-• Full disclosure to participants and assurance that participants are supported in exercising their right to free choice of providers and are provided information about the full range of waivered day services that are available, not just the services furnished by the entity that is responsible for the person-centered plan development;

-• An opportunity for the participant to dispute the State's assertion that there is not another entity or individual that is not that individual's provider to develop the person-centered service plan through a clear and accessible alternative dispute resolution process;

-• Direct oversight of the process or periodic evaluation by a State agency (in the waiver);

-• Restricting the entity that develops the person-centered service plan from providing services without the direct approval of the State; and c.
+DDDS's provision of this service directly is a vestige of the days on the list of authority within the set of nor Since the last rer previously receivin DDDS to other qua ed settings have not been open for referral since 2014.
+They are also not included orized providers on the DDDS website.
+There is sufficient choice and capacity on-state qualified providers in the waiver provider network, for all services. newal, DDDS has successfully transitioned all waiver participants that were ng Residential Habilitation, Behavioral Consultation, or Nurse Consultation from alified waiver providers. previously receivir DDDS to other qua ng Residential Habilitation, Behavioral Consultation, or Nurse Consultation from alified waiver providers.
+DDDG move toward closing out state operated Day Habilitation centers as case managers and program staff opportunity.
+Thro encourage waiver members to choose another provider besides DDDS at every ough the processes outlined above, DDDS has reduced the number of waiver ing Day Habilitation services at a state operated day center to less than 70 waiver DDDS has identified ed a target date for closure of state operated Day Habilitation centers by June 2020.
+In the meantime, D DDDS continues to ensure the following safeguards are in place: to free choice of pr to participants and assurance that participants are supported in exercising their right oviders and are provided information about the full range of waivered day services not just the services furnished by the entity that is responsible for the person- lopment; individual that is n for the participant to dispute the State's assertion that there is not another entity or ot that individual's provider to develop the person-centered service plan through a e alternative dispute resolution process; Direct oversight nt of the process or periodic evaluation by a State agency (in the waiver); - entity that develops the person-centered service plan from providing services approval of the State; and agency that develops the person-centered service plan to administratively separate ent from the direct service provider functions. ant in Service Plan Development.
+Specify: (a) the supports and information c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.

-• Requiring the agency that develops the person-centered service plan to administratively separate the plan development from the direct service provider functions.